 At age 65, everyone receives Part A which covers hospital costs.
 In the basic Medicare plan, there are deductibles, copays and gaps in coverage, which is why most people consider purchasing private insurance such as Medicare Advantage or Medicare Supplement.

 At age 65, everyone has the option to receive Part B which covers both physicians and other medical expenses.
-The monthly cost for Part B ranges from $135 to $460 depending upon one's income.
-The cost is automatically deducted from one's social security payment.
+The monthly cost for Part B ranges from $164.90 to $578.30 depending upon one's income.
+The cost may be automatically deducted from one's social security payment.

 If you don't opt for Part B at age 65. you will be penalized when you add it later UNLESS you have been covered by an employer's health plan during the interim.
 We will cover this in more detail in the counseling session.